[WorkAround] Beware of KB3126446—Causing Re-boot Issues in Windows 10 and 8.1 and 7 SP1 and Server 2012 R2

 2. On the Remote tab, select or clear the Enable Remote Desktop on this computer check box, and then click OK.

-• If the Allows users to connect remotely using Terminal Services Group Policy setting is set to Not Configured, then Enable Remote Desktop on this computer setting takes precedence.
+• If the Group Policy setting for Allow users to connect remotely using Terminal Services is set to Not Configured, then the Enable Remote Desktop on this computer setting takes precedence.
 Otherwise, the first one will take precedence.

 • You must be logged on as a member of the Administrators group to enable or disable Remote Desktop.

-• When you enable RDP, you give access to remote users and groups to remotely logon to your computer.
-For safety purpose, you should decide which users and groups are allowed to log on remotely.
-You should also make the remote users to use strong passwords to connect to your system.
-This case, generally arises in Windows network environment.
+• When you enable RDP (Remote Desktop Protocol), you give access to remote users and groups to remotely log on to your computer.
+For safety purposes, you should decide which users and groups are allowed to log on remotely.
+You should also make the remote users use strong passwords to connect to your system.
+This case generally arises in a Windows network environment.